 FAMILIARIZE YOURSELF WITH THE UNDERGRADUATE STUDIES CATALOG

 It describes the graduation requirements for your program.
 If that program changes while you are enrolled at Brockport, you will be given the option of keeping the requirements in effect at the time of your most recent matriculation or completing the new requirements of the program.
 If you withdraw from Brockport and are later readmitted, you will be required to follow the program in effect at the time of your readmittance.
-Also, familiarize yourself with the academic regulations, college policies, resources, and student rights listed in the Student Policies Web Site.
+Also, familiarize yourself with the academic regulations, university policies, resources, and student rights listed in the Student Policies Web Site.